 “You have to interact with that table.
 These launchpads are great, but there’s still more you can do.
 Is there an opportunity to put candles in the changing room where guests put on robes?
 What about the restroom?”

 If you’re intentional with the products you put in these areas, these “disrupters” can be effective selling spaces for salon retail.

 2. Change up your displays

 For regular clients who are in your salon every four to six weeks, retail can become predictable, causing them to lose interest.
 Smith says choosing products that reflect your brand, but that aren’t necessarily beauty items, helps combat retail boredom.

 “Our brand is more classic and traditional, so we also carry several lines of jewelry and gifts that reflect that brand, I mix this all in so clients feel excited about looking at something new every time they come in.”

 And once Smith has triggered that buying impulse, it’s much easier to sell the client beauty products as well.

 You can create the perfect retail environment, but if your stylists aren’t on board, you’re losing sales.
 Clients who purchase products are more loyal and have a connection to the salon, and stylists are the people who connect them.
 Smith explains:

 “Getting the right products with the right information into the clients’ hands helps retain customers.
 We need to focus the service cycle on guests having an experience in our salons that includes retail.”

-For example, at Ruiz Salons, Smith educates his team with role play and ongoing coaching to keep retail front and center in guest conversations.
+For example, at Ruiz Salons, Smith educates his team with sales role play and ongoing coaching to keep retail front and center in guest conversations.